Chinaxiang/docker-powerdns/README.md

 See [Dockerfile](Dockerfile#L9)

-## IPv6 support

-In order to enable this Docker to handle IPv6 queries, you should do some further actions.
-See this [preparation script](https://github.com/julianxhokaxhiu/vps-powered-by-docker/blob/master/modules/dns_server.sh#L16) for more informations.

 ## Ad-Block feature

 If you want to enable ad-blocking on top of your entries, just set the [relative environment variable](Dockerfile#L27) to `true`.
 List courtesy of [Pi-Hole project](https://pi-hole.net/).